-Get your family together, buy a bucket of feed and get up-close to emus, giraffes, zebras and Watusi cattle – just a few of the animals you can see on a self-guided, drive-through tour at Lazy 5 Ranch in Mooresville.
+7. Buy a bucket of feed and get eye level with emus, giraffes, zebras and Watusi cattle – just a few of the animals that can be seen on a self-guided, drive-through tour at Lazy 5 Ranch in Mooresville.

 Learn Something New

 Young children will be engaged and fascinated by the hands-on exhibits at these museums and nature centers.

 10. Step back into prehistoric times in The Schiele Museum of Natural History's Dino Safari exhibit.
 Explore permanent exhibitions taking visitors on a journey through North American wildlife and habitats, then walk down the nature trail to check out the farm and get lost in the twists and turns of the Natural aMAZEment exhibit.